robin900/citus/CONNECTIONS.md

 privileged role, "citus", and all objects and rows are visible to it.
 (Or should instead the

-- *Allowed when:* No uncommitted DDL and no uncommitted DML, and `READ UNCOMMITTED` mode
+- *Allowed when:* No uncommitted DDL and no uncommitted DML, and `READ COMMITTED` or looser.
 - *Compatible executors:* real-time, task tracker. router executor possible, but unneeded.

-### Shard Placement Connections with Broadcast Pulls
+### Shard Placement Connections with Broadcast Pull Connections

 Same set of connections are obtained as above, but individual task queries, when executing, may perform a "broadcast pull" from other worker nodes or connections to perform a broadcast-pull join.
-The broadcast pull is accomplished with a special connection, with no relevant transaction context, either via dblink.
+The broadcast pull is accomplished with a special connection, with no relevant transaction context, either via dblink or another method.

 The effective user role of the broadcast-pull connections is a highly privileged role, "citus", and all objects and rows are visible to it.
+Or, perhaps, it's not, and the "citus" role can just `SET ROLE foo` when the connection is acquired for use in execution.

-- *Allowed when:* XXX
+- *Allowed when:* transaction has no uncommitted DDL or DML, and is `READ COMMITTED` or looser.
+  Perhaps we must detect when the role used would affect what is visible in the query.
 - *Compatible executors:* real-time, task-tracker

 ## Executors